-- io:::IReader: base interface for reader services. - io:::IWriter: base interface for writer services. - fwGui:::IActionSrv: base interface to manage action from a button or a menu in the GUI. - gui::editor::IEditor: base interface to create new widget in the GUI. - fwRender::IRender: base interface to create new visualization widgets in the GUI. - fwServices::IController: does nothing in particular but can be considered as a default service type to be implemented by unclassified services.
+- :: fwIO::IReader: base interface for reader services. - ::fwIO::IWriter: base interface for writer services. - ::fwGui::IActionSrv: base interface to manage action from a button or a menu in the GUI. - :: fwGui:: editor:: IEditor: base interface to create new widgets in the GUI. - :: fwRender: : IRender: base interface to create new visualization widgets in the GUI. - :: fwServices::IController: does nothing in particular but can be considered as a default service type to be implemented by unclassified services.